ich2016/gen_agent_config/README.md

 # gen_agent_config
-Generate Incing2 Agent Configuration
+Generate Incing2 Agent and Satellite Configuration

-20161107 Siegfried
+20170203 Siegfried

+Version 1.2.1
+- has correct default zonenames
+- config for agents or Satellites for singlemaster or clustermaster
+- config Satellites single or double, like Cluster Satellites

 # example listfile